Dravidian languages: Number and gender

 There is no consensus as to which of these three types is the original.

 The gender is not explicitly marked for all nouns.
 Thus in Telugu 'elder brother' is masculine and 'mother' non-masculine, without this being apparent from the pure form of the word.
 However, many nouns are formed with certain suffixes that express gender and number.
-For Proto-Dravidian, the suffixes *-an and *-anṯ could be used for the masculine singular (cf. Tamil 'son', Telugu 'younger brother'), *-aḷ and *-i for the singular feminine (cf. Kannada 'daughter', Malto 'girl') and *-ar for human plurals (cf. Malayalam 'two persons', Kurukh 'men').
+For Proto-Dravidian, the suffixes *-nṯu could be used for the masculine singular (cf. Tamil 'king', 'son', Telugu 'male'), *-i and PSD1 *-aḷ for the singular feminine (cf. Kannada 'daughter', Malto 'girl') and *-r for human plurals (cf. Tamil 'sons', 'women', Kurukh 'men').

 Case

 Case is expressed by suffixes and more loosely connected postpositions.
 The number of cases varies between four (Telugu) and eleven (Brahui).